 Deborah is a qualified Mountain Leader and a keen rock-climber.
 She holds the Sea-Kayak Award and BCAP – Rainforest canopy rope access qualification.
 Deborah has worked on photoshoots for Paramo UK and Berghaus in Greenland, on-screen survival consultant for KyraTV and expert contributor on BBC World Service.
 She is a Wilderness Emergency Medical Technician and a member of the teaching Faculty of WEMSI – International, delivering wilderness medical training for remote locations.
 Deborah is a Fellow of the Royal Geographical Society

 She has always worked outdoors whilst in the UK, whether guiding people in the mountains, walking hundreds of kilometres surveying footpaths, teaching navigation or inspiring the next generation about the hunter-gatherers of the Stone Age.
 She is grateful to have learnt from so many people along the way.
-Deborah is passionate about sharing skills and her enjoyment of the natural world with others and has been instructing on bushcraft courses for eight years.
+Deborah is passionate about sharing skills and her enjoyment of the natural world with others and has been instructing on bushcraft courses for nine years.

 At home in the Lake District, Deborah spends as much time living outside, with her children, as possible.
 Long summers living in a tipi, cooking on the campfire and tracking wildlife on a daily basis, have made bushcraft a way of life.
 In 2011, she realised a lifelong dream of planting a small native woodland.
-She enjoys sharing this haven with others and it has become the base for some of our craft courses.
+She enjoys sharing this haven with others and it has become the base for some of our courses.